 It’s a metric that is often overlooked but it can show you that your site has issues with visitor retention.
 Perhaps a low value will lead you to investigate other micro conversions to retain your customers?Measuring visitor retention

 Google Analytics groups visitors by new and returning.
 The reporting is only accurate on the assumption that visitors don’t clear their cookies, so the numbers are almost guaranteed to be a little bit off.

 Under the surface, reading a blog is a combination of a few metrics.
 It’s simply a page visit to a specific article, but as mentioned before, you should combine it with time spent on page.
 Depending on your content marketing strategy, the bounce rate also comes into play here.

-There are dozens, if not hundreds of conversions on your website.
+There are dozens, if not hundreds of on-site conversions.
 In a way, your most important conversions – purchases, enquiries – are not that important at all.
 Of course, you need to know the profitability of your website to acknowledge there are issues, but micro conversions help you identify these issues.